nonomal/goreplay/k8s/README.md

 Find url for your service using `kubectl get svc` or `minikube service --url ngnix-service -n http`, and make a call to it.

 Get GoReplay logs, and check if it capture traffic of your service.
-`kubectl logs -n goreplay -l name=goreplay-daemon --all-containers`
+`microk8s kubectl logs -n goreplay -l app=goreplay --all-containers`